craigmartinrobertson/softwarecarpentry/index.md

-things I need to do
+things I need to do very soon

 sector analysis of enegry data